quicwg/ops-drafts/draft-kuehlewind-quic-appman.md

 [EDITOR'S NOTE: note public reset changes for state management may be desirable: two-way stop as in {{I-D.trammell-plus-statefulness}} has nice properties.]

+[EDITOR'S NOTE: is the first packet spcial?
+It can probably be identified but don't misuse this information...?]
 ## Measuring QUIC Traffic

 Given packet numbers can be expected to be exposed on most packets (expect